uvdesk/wordpress/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-This will include if in case the symfony api is updated for uvdesk app so in that one should must update this plugin since we will be also updating the code and the older version will not work according to new api of symfony
+This will include if in case the Symfony api is updated for uvdesk app so in that one should must update this plugin since we will be also updating the code and the older version will not work according to new api of Symfony

 == Changelog ==

-= 2.1.0 - 2025-02-15 =
+= 2.1.0 - 2025-05-23 =

 * Added: Page selection for booking widget display, activation functions, domain validation, and translations.
 * Updated: Admin panel, file structure to use singleton pattern.